kj-sh604/kj_shugo/README.md

 * dynamic navigation with `topnav` and `nextprev` (good for blogs)
 * decent amount of code and configuration comments to make it as self-documenting as possible.
 * generates an rss feed with a `Makefile` (`public/rss.xml`) ![rss logo](assets/rss.webp)
-* dark mode and light mode (based on site vistors' system settings)
+* dark mode and light mode (based on site visitors' system settings)
     * this is not done with CSS; rather, it is achieved with a simple `<meta>` tag:
         * `<meta name="color-scheme" content="dark light">`